-This is an online course that combines synchronous twice-weekly meetings with asynchronous lectures and films.
-It provides a broad introduction to the novel in the English literary tradition.
+This course provides a broad introduction to the novel in the English literary tradition.
 We will examine in particular how the novel genre's emergence and development since the seventeenth century maps onto England's emergence as a global, imperial power during this same period.
 We will see how and to what extent key elements of the genre that preceded the novel - the romance - became realized in missions of New World exploration, the violence of slavery and colonialism, and the transformation of commercial activity from sordid venality into heroism.
+In sum, we will be interpreting the rise of the novel as an ideologically significant event, not simply a curious or trivial change in literary trends.

 We will begin with Aphra Behn's Oroonoko, a very early novel that incorporates elements of romance, the genre that preceded the novel.
-We will then turn our attention to a work widely regarded as having been the first great novel: Robinson Crusoe.
-We will pay special attention to the themes of education, empire, travel, and isolation, all of which are prominent themes of the next two novels in our sequence: Mary Shelley's Gothic novel, Frankenstein, and Henry

-Mackenzie's sentimental novel, The Man of Feeling.
-Concurrent with these readings will be the screening of a film based on a novel by Jane Austen (a rough contemporary of Mackenzie and Shelley and a crucial figure in the history of the novel).
+We will then turn our attention to a work widely regarded as having been the first great English novel: Robinson Crusoe.
+We will pay special attention to the themes of education, empire, travel, and isolation, all of which are prominent themes of the next novel in our sequence: Mary Shelley's Gothic novel, Frankenstein.
+Concurrent with these readings will be the screening of a film based on a novel by Jane Austen (a rough contemporary of Shelley and a crucial figure in the history of the novel).

-We will then read a nineteenth-century boys' novel, one that was inspired by Robinson Crusoe and that also looks forward to the rise of novels for young adults in the 20th century and we will think about how the novel helps to form docile economic subjects for capitalism.
+We will then read a nineteenth-century boys' novel, one that was inspired by Robinson Crusoe and that also looks forward to the rise of novels for young adults in the 20th century and we will think about how the novel helps to form subjects for capitalist societies.
 We will also read a more cynical and mature reflection on empire and slavery - themes which are also evident in Behn's Oroonoko and Defoe's Crusoe - Joseph Conrad's novel Heart of Darkness.
-We will conclude our experience with the first book of the immensely popular series of Harry Potter novels, Harry Potter and the Sorcerer's Stone, and ask whether Harry Potter constitutes a return to romance, a step forward in the history of the novel, and/or a neoliberal culmination of the forces of modernity the novel often celebrates.
+We will conclude our experience with the first book of the immensely popular series of Harry Potter novels, Harry Potter and the Sorcerer's Stone, and ask whether Harry Potter constitutes a return to romance, a step forward in the history of the novel, and/or a neoliberal culmination of the forces of modernity that the novel is often said to celebrate.